dmcmillan86/Python-PCAP-Certification/02-Python-Variables-and-Data-Types/README.md

 # Understanding Variables
 Variables are Flexible and dynamic

-# Understanding Pythong Data Types
+# Understanding Python Data Types

 Variables can change data types anytime during the execution of the program